Data Analysis & Visualization MANAGER, SCHOOL SUPPORT AND ACCOUNTABILITY

 Responsible for maintaining the operational and transactional responsibilities of the department.
 Manages the coordination of day to day activities of a specific business function.
 Primary emphasis is achieving results by building engagement and empowering their teams.
 May have exposure for district wide initiatives.

 – Assist the Director of Reporting & Accountability in supporting accountability initiatives within the district in terms of design, data gathering, analysis, and reporting.
-Collaborate with District and Division leaders to support processes to identify key questions, develop recommendations and rationale, and inform and provide relevant data to support policy decision-making processes.
+Collaborate with District and Office leaders to support processes to identify key questions, develop recommendations and rationale, and inform and provide relevant data to support policy decision-making processes.
 Support process development and implementation of appropriate measures of school performance at the district and stakeholder levels.
 Inform the Executive Director and Director regarding changes in legislation, and decisions that impact the state school performance framework (SPF) and the implications around the Accountability Clock, School Reviews, Request to Reconsider, etc.

 – Lead the development, execution, and refinement of district school accountability systems, processes, and tools.
-Lead a team in the communication of the annual school performance framework, the primary tool used to accredit and evaluate schools in the district.
+Lead a team in the communication and interpretation of the annual school performance framework, the primary tool used to accredit and evaluate schools in the district.
 This includes decisions related to displaying district-level information to engage in quality policy decisions.

 – Lead specialists who work directly with schools to develop, implement, communicate, and train staff on policies and consistent processes and procedures regarding transcripts, records, and scheduling to ensure students are on track to graduate and fully understand graduation requirements.
 Direct the work of the School Support Team (Transcripts) and provide direct feedback to district leadership on grading and course policy that impacts student transcripts and grades.